weareopen/weareopen.github.io/privacy.md

 We aim to prevent data breaches by using strong passwords with two-factor authentication where available.
 If any organisations who we use as data processors are compromised we would take steps to follow their advice immediately, and inform the data subjects.

-Data Protection by Design and Data Protection Impact Assessments We have familiarised ourselves with the ICO’s code of practice on Privacy Impact Assessments.
+Data Protection by Design and Data Protection Impact Assessments We have familiarised ourselves with the ICO's code of practice on Privacy Impact Assessments.

 Data Protection Officers
 We have appointed a Data Protection Officer (DPO) who can be contacted at: DPO@weareopen.coop
 International
-We have registered with the UK’s lead data protection supervisory authority, the Information Commissioner’s Office (ICO).
+We have registered with the UK's lead data protection supervisory authority, the Information Commissioner's Office (ICO).